Numorian/yawast-ng/CONTRIBUTING.md

 #### Documentation Updates

-All documentation is housed on the [YAWAST.org](https://yawast.org/) web site, which is hosted via Github Pages and stored in the `/docs` directory of the `master` branch.
+All documentation is housed on the [YAWAST.org](https://yawast.org/) web site, which is hosted via Github Pages and stored in the `/docs` directory of the `main` branch.
 Corrections, improvements, and updates to the YAWAST documentation are very welcome.

 #### Guest Blog Posts